A Beginner's Guide to Be a More Mindful Cannabis User

 Sativa strains may interfere with mindfulness practice because of the high energy impact.
 Indica strains often slow the mind, promote calm, and enhance awareness.

 You know that cannabis has successfully treated physical and emotional symptoms of anxiety, depression, fibromyalgia, OCD, and PTSD.
-You know that it relieves the pains and stresses associated with terminal disease, nausea, and wasting weight loss.
+You know that it relieves the pains and stresses associated with a terminal disease, nausea, and weight loss.
 But, the connection between mindfulness and cannabis use needs more research.

 Is there a problem with being a more mindful cannabis user —

-Meditation is a practice and behavior that facilitates mindfulness, a more profound and deeper state of being.
+Meditation is a practice and behavior that facilitates mindfulness, a more profound state of being.
 If cannabis, smoked or consumed, can enable that condition, you might choose your strain carefully and pursue the rewarding and fulfilling practice.